 - If they are stopping Valium cold turkey or tapering usage

-As previously mentioned, along with more severe symptoms, benzodiazepine withdrawal syndrome also greatly lengthens the withdrawal period.
+As previously mentioned, along with more severe symptoms, benzodiazepine withdrawal syndrome also considerably lengthens the withdrawal period.
 Otherwise, the typical timeline for Valium withdrawal is as follows:

-Typically, by this time, the majority of the Valium withdrawal symptoms should have dissipated, although anxiety and other psychological symptoms may remain.
+- One Month and Beyond: Typically, by this time, the majority of Valium withdrawal symptoms should have dissipated, although anxiety and other psychological symptoms may remain.

 However, people withdrawing from Valium and other benzos are extremely susceptible to post-acute withdrawal system, or PAWS, which is when the following symptoms can come and go intermittently even months after detoxing from Valium: